The Global Engineering Programs offers two different types of service opportunities:

 The Engineering in Service International Fellowship is a fellowship program in partnership with the Haas Center for Public Service.
-It is a new and exciting opportunity for engineers to apply what they have learned through their academic studies during a summer service practicum experience.
+It is an exciting opportunity for engineers to apply what they have learned through their academic studies during a summer service practicum experience.
 Students propose their own summer placements that focus on engineering or technical work for an organization in a developing country.

 This program is one of more than 450 Cardinal Quarter opportunities through which Stanford students pursue a full-time summer or quarter-long public service experience with Stanford support.